PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.7

+- when rank tag = none - show "null" for placeholder

+- work on getting CustomItems working in mines again
+- sellall get player multiplier needs to be rewritten

+- automatic prestiges

+- Docs:
+  - finish luckperms doc
+  - Placeholders details - Explain each placeholder

+- Rankup commands: placeholders for {promote}{demote}

+- Mine reset notifications logging to console - options?

+- DONE: /ranks autoConfigure - review setup and maybe enable skip resets and tweak some notification settings.

+- remove this warning message:  no longer used.
+[18:58:51 INFO]: | Prison |  Cannot initialize NMS components - ClassNotFoundException - NMS is not functional - net.minecraft.server.v1_18_R1.EntityPlayer

-- update CMI delayed loading docs... they are "backwards"
+- DONE: update CMI delayed loading docs... they are "backwards"

-- Upon startup the first time, broadcast to everyone that they should use /ranks autoConfigure.
+- DONE: Upon startup the first time, broadcast to everyone that they should use /ranks autoConfigure.
+  - Broadcast failed ranks too.

+- DONE: RankPlayer addBalance cache for default currency
+- RankPlayer addBalance cache for custom currency - still needed!

-- SELLALL has huge performance issues!
+- DONE: SELLALL has huge performance issues!
 It takes 2.3 ms to autosell, and full auto features block handling is 4.2 ms!!
 Serious performance issue with sellall, and autosell is bypassing the command handler too!
   - added 'autosellTiming:' stats to auto features autosell to track actual sell time using nano-seconds... initial tests show there maybe significant performance issues.
   - autosell in auto features causing lag?
 Flaco21
     - Issue with autosell causing lag?
+  - DONE: see RankPlayer addBalance cache - 1250 times improvement!

 - DONE: admin gui - allows them to bypass No Economy safeguards.